-The following is an article discussing the various components and process of completing a will or estate plan, featuring commentary from Lane & Waterman attorney, Diane Puthoff and republished with permission from The Catholic Messenger, Davenport, Iowa.
+The following is an article discussing the various components and process of completing a will or estate plan, featuring commentary from Lane & Waterman attorney, Diane Puthoff and republished with permission from The Catholic Messenger, by Anne Marie Amacher, Davenport, Iowa.

 Whatever your age, a written will states exactly how you want your assets to be divided upon your death.
 Without a will, the state makes that decision, said Diane Puthoff, an attorney with Lane & Waterman LLP, in Davenport.

 Your will specifies who you want to receive your assets, whether some distributions should be done over time or all at once and, if minor children are involved, designates guardians in case both parents are deceased.
 A will also names an executor, who runs the estate and reports to the court.
 Wills can be as short as two pages or a long as 20 pages, Puthoff said.
 “You put in as much detail as you want.”

 Often people prepare a will when they start having children, update it when children start moving out of the house, and revise it again in their mid-60s or upon the death or serious illness of someone close to them.
 Without a will, the assets of the deceased may be distributed in a way that individual did not intend.
 Intentions must be specified in wills.

 Within a month after an individual’s death, family should be in contact with the attorney of the deceased.
 “We often want them to have some time to grieve before we start the next process,”Puthoff said.
 Even if the spouse is still alive,paperwork must be filed with the court.